joshuawdavidson/Planworld-v3-Client-API-Documentation/README.md

 #### Updating a Plan or entry ########
 POST /plan/_planname_
 POST /plan/_planname_/entry/_entryid_

 POST DATA: entry= _plan entry text_ & parameters= _plan metadata struct_

 SUCCESS: 201 Created for a journaling plan
          200 OK for a traditional plan
 FAILURE: 403 Forbidden if the writer cannot update that plan

 notes:
-	clients should GET /username/plan/settings before presenting the plan update form so that you can provide the appropriate parameters if the plan is traditional-style, clients should get the content of the current plan (with an accept header "unprocessed") to present in the update form. clients should GET /plan/_planname_ on response to refresh the view
+	clients should GET /username/plan/settings before presenting the plan update form so that you can provide the appropriate parameters
+	if the plan is traditional-style, clients should get the content of the current plan (with an accept header "unprocessed") to present in the update form.
+	clients should GET /plan/_planname_ on response to refresh the view

 #### Removing a Plan or Entry ########
 DELETE /plan/_planname_
 DELETE /plan/_planname_/entry/_entryid_

 SUCCESS: 205 Reset Content
 FAILURE: 403 Forbidden if the writer cannot update that plan
          404 Not Found if the plan or entry does not exist

 notes:
 	clients should GET /plan/_planname_ on response to refresh the view

+### User Info / Whois ##
-### Getting User Info ######
+#### Getting User Info ######
 GET /info/_username_

 SUCCESS: 200 OK, bio or other whois content as the body
 FAILURE: 404 Not Found if the user has no bio/info stored
-         403 Forbidden if the reader is not allowed 400 Bad Request if the user does not exist
+         403 Forbidden if the reader is not allowed
+         400 Bad Request if the user does not exist

+### Watched List ###

-### Getting a Watched List ########
+#### Getting a Watched List ########
 GET /planwatch

-SUCCESS: 205 Reset Content
-FAILURE: 403 Forbidden if the writer cannot update that plan
-         404 Not Found if the plan or entry does not exist
+SUCCESS: 200 OK and the watched list struct

 notes:
-	clients should GET /plan/_planname_ on response to refresh the view
+	documentation of watched list structure to follow